aptos/taskit-email/README.md

 ## Instructions for Translators

-English versions of each template are found in the en folder.
+English versions of each template are found in the 'en' folder.
+These are the 'originals' for reference and should not be edited.
 Each additional language has copies within the language folder.
+Those are the files that should be edited.
+Here's the current list of languages:

 * Japanese: 'ja'

 ### Steps to Edit Templates

+We are going to use the editor built in to github for our purposes.
+This is an online editor that allows us to instantly share updates.
+There is no software to download.

 * Navigate to the file which you would like to edit by clicking the language folder, then the filename.
 * Select 'Edit' from the tab menu displayed at the top of the file.
 The file should change to white text on a black background.